 Parameter Description Unit This is the Unit ID of a switch in a switch stack.
-15 indicates a DGS-3324SRi switch in standalone mode.
 From/To < Port 1 > A consecutive group of ports may be configured starting with the selected port.
-State < Disabled > This drop-down menu allows you to enable or disable STP for the selected group of ports.
-Cost < 0 = Auto> A Port Cost can be set from 1 to 200000000.
+State < Disabled > This drop-down menu allows you to Enable or Disable STP for the selected group of ports.

+Cost(0=Auto) < 0 > A Port Cost can be set from 1 to 200000000.
 The lower the number, the greater the probability the port will be chosen to forward packets.

-Default port cost: 100Mbps port = 200000 Gigabit ports = 20000 Priority <0> A Port Priority value can be from 0 to 240 .
+Default port cost:

+100Mbps port = 200000 Gigabit ports = 20000

+Priority <0> A Port Priority can be from 0 to 240.
 The lower the number, the greater the probability the port will be chosen as the Root Port.

-Migration <no></no> Select Yes or No. Choosing Yes will enable the port to migrate from 802.1d STP status to 802.1w RSTP status.
+Migration <No> Select Yes or No. Choosing Yes will enable the port to migrate from 802.1d be upgraded to 802.1w RSTP on all or some portion of the segment.

+STP status to 802.1w RSTP status.
 RSTP can coexist with standard STP, however the benefits of RSTP are not realized on a port where an 802.1d network connects to an 802.1w enabled network.
-Migration should be enabled (yes) on ports connected to network stations or segments that will be upgraded to 802.1w RSTP on all or some portion of the segment.
-Edge <no></no> Select Yes or No. Choosing Yes designates the port as an edge port.
+Migration should be enabled (yes) on ports connected to network stations or segments that will be ungraded to 802.1w RSTP on all or some portion of the segment.

+Edge <No> Select Yes or No. Choosing Yes designates the port as an edge port.
 Edge ports cannot create loops, however an edge port can lose edge port status if a topology change creates a potential for a loop.
 An edge port normally should not receive BPDU packets.
 If a BPDU packet is received it automatically loses edge port status.
 No indicates the port does not have edge port status.

-P2P < No > Select Yes or No. Choosing Yes indicates a point-to-point (p2p) shared link.
-These are similar to edge ports however they are restricted in that a p2p port must operate in full-duplex.
+P2P <No> Select Yes or No. Choosing Yes indicates a point-to-point (p2p) shared link.
+These are similar to edge ports however they are restricted in that a p2p port must operate in full duplex.
 Like edge ports, p2p ports transition to a forwarding state rapidly thus benefiting from RSTP.

+Click Apply to implement the changes made.